zwave-js/node-zwave-js/docs/config-files/contributing-files.md

 > [!NOTE] You **must** use available templates when adding new devices.
 If a template does not yet exist for the applicable manufacturer, you will be expected to add, at minimum, the necessary templates to add the device you wish to add.

 Additional information is available at: [Using templates](config-files/using-templates.md)

-## Style Guide

-As mentioned, we have standards and specific expectations for how things will be described and options presented.
-Labels and descriptions from other projects will likely need to be amended.
-Descriptions provided in manufacturer documentation will also likely need to be shortened and simplified.
-To aid you, we have created a Style Guide.
-Converting existing files is a work-in-progress, so please do not be offended if you are asked to fix something despite having seen it used elsewhere.

-> [!NOTE] The style guide is mandatory.
-Configuration files that don't follow it will not be accepted.

-Additional information is available at: [Style guide](config-files/style-guide.md)

 ## Process to Submit Device Files